finn-francis/ruby-edit/README.md

 ## Code of Conduct

-Everyone interacting in the Ruby::Edit project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ruby-edit/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RubyEdit project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ruby-edit/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright